 - Protection of loved ones who are unable to manage money

-The Heritage Law Center is dedicated to protecting your assets as we help you plan for the future.
-Matthew Karr, Esq., is a knowledgeable trust lawyer who will discuss your trust options and clarify the benefits of each so you can make well-informed decisions.
+The Heritage Law Center is dedicated to serving Woburn and protecting your assets as we help you plan for the future and navigate any related legal issue.
+Matthew Karr, Esq., is a knowledgeable trust lawyer who will discuss your trust options and clarify the benefits of each so you can make well-informed decisions regarding potential legal issues.

 Two Basic Types of Trusts

 There are two basic types of trusts: revocable and irrevocable.
 Revocable trusts may be altered during your lifetime, while irrevocable trusts, once created, can’t be changed.
-Both may be “living trusts” since they go into effect during your lifetime.
+Both may be a “living trust” since they go into effect during your lifetime.

 Revocable Trusts provide the advantage of flexibility; they remain part of your estate and can be taxed.
 When you die a revocable trust becomes irrevocable so assets will be passed on to your beneficiaries.
 The major advantages are that these documents: avoid probate, saving you both time and money, preserve your privacy since, unlike wills, trusts aren’t public documents, and set up a plan to handle your assets and income if you become incapacitated.